Caretakers keep places such as schools, apartment blocks and public buildings clean, safe and in good order.

 - may work full time or part time, and may need to work evenings and weekends or be on call

-- work at various locations such as schools, apartment buildings, sports grounds and commercial properties
+- work at locations such as schools, apartment buildings, sports grounds and commercial properties

 - work indoors and outdoors in most weather conditions.

-There are no specific requirements to become a caretaker, but trade skills such as carpentry are useful.
+There are no specific requirements to become a caretaker.

-Some caretaking jobs may require you to undergo a police background check.
+Some caretaking jobs may require a police background check.